VinodChoudhary12/NodeJS/README.md

 RULES------------------------------------------------------------------

-1.This follow cllient server architature.
+1. This follow cllient server architature.

 2. if you Know your client is Brwoser then always send HTML in Response this is called server side rendering(SSR).